-If you would like to schedule a time to display your work, just contact Tiffany at email@example.com to start the process and find an available date to begin your exhibit.
+If you would like to schedule a time to display your work, just contact us at firstname.lastname@example.org to start the process and find an available date to begin your exhibit.

 We typically have artist showcases on Saturdays, at a time that works best for you.
 We will advertise your event on our website, facebook page and in-store event board.
 However, we have found that artists who have the most successful showcases are the ones who get the word out to family, friends and social media followers to stop in during their showcase and see their work.

 Most exhibits last for 60 to 90 days.
 We will arrange a time for you to come in to hang and arrange your work on the day prior to the beginning of your exhibit.

 We require that displayed works be in frames or on stretched canvases, with either a hook or wire on the back.
 Sixth and Main does have a ladder to help you in arranging your work, and a flexible hanging system in place.
 We request that you do NOT use brads, picture hangers or adhesives on our walls.

 When curating your exhibit, keep in mind that in a small store like ours, sometimes less is better.
 We can offer suggestions or recommendations on your presentation, but we truly feel that only you can best represent your work in a way that will capture the customers' eye.
 We encourage you to visit the Coffeehouse prior to your event to review the display space and determine the best arrangement for your artwork.

 Please note that we are a public space, and the public will come in contact with your artwork.
 Pieces do occasionally fall, or get knocked over by toddlers, or blown off the wall after an exhuberant door-opening.
 We can't be responsible for loss due to customers, weather, etc, and don't recommend that you display priceless or irreplaceable works.